 Skukuza and Satara camps are used for explanation

 purposes in this itinerary and may not be the camps you are booked

-into as accommodation is subject to availability, at the time we
+into as all accommodation is always subject to availability.

 Park Expedition Safaris

 Rover Defender Safari | Land Rover Discovery Safari